 University of British Columbia

 Peter W. Klein is an Emmy Award-winning journalist and associate professor at the UBC Graduate School of Journalism.
-He was director of the school 2011-2015.
+He was director of the school in 2011-2015.

 The Investigative Reporting Workshop